Jovan Bošković: Biography

-His father was Stevan Bošković, a bootmaker, originally from Veliki Bečkerek and mother Marija.
+His father was Stevan Bošković, a bootmaker originally from Veliki Bečkerek, and his mother was Marija.
 He allegedly comes from the family line of the famous general Simeon Zorić, a Serb in the service of Imperial Russia during the rule of Empress Catherine the Great.

 He graduated from the Novi Sad Gymnasium in 1850, and continued his university education in the north of Hungary (today's Slovakia), in Modra (1850/51) and Požun, where he graduated in 1852 with a bachelor's degree.
 During the Slovak years, he met and befriended Martin Hattala, Ján Kalinčiak and Ľudovít Štúr, whose work he translated into Serbian.
 He studied law in Vienna.
 He spoke several languages: Slovak, Czech, Hungarian, German, Ancient Greek and Modern Greek.
 In addition to studying law, he also attended lectures on Slavic philology by the famous professor Franc Miklošič together with Đuro Daničić.
 In Vienna, he was also an associate of Vuk Karadžić, whose enthusiastic supporters he would become.